nionio6915/LPC1768-RepRapFirmware-Files/README.md

 Driver Timings: With the DRV8825's, I got MUCH better prints using the timings from the datasheet.
 There is a dicsussion on the reprap thread.
 M569 P0 S1  T1.9:1.0:0.65:0.65           ; Drive 0 goes forwards

-Bed Leveling - trying to get output on the LCD for probing the bed via G30 S-1.
-Info is available on the host/terminal but not currently displayed on the LCD.